 - Catching Up: Many students are assigned homework to catch up with the rest of their class.
 If you find a topic very difficult, you may find you need to spend a lot more time on your own working through the information than your peers.

 - Retention: Homework helps you to repeat and retain information.
 With extra practice, you can commit information to memory.

 - Excitement: Some well-made homework can get students excited to come to class to discuss what they did.

 - Application: Situation-based learning, where you’re applying what you learned in class to real-world situations, can help progress students’ knowledge in ways that you can’t in school.

 - Home-School Relationships: Homework also serves the purpose of ensuring parents know what’s going on in school.
 Many parents like to see what children are learning so they can monitor their children’s progress and keep teachers accountable.

 Homework comes in all shapes and sizes.
 While many teachers stick to the old fashioned repetition homework mode, I’d encourage you to try out a range of other types of homework that can keep students engaged, encourage more discussion and collaboration in class, and ensure that the difficult work where students need the teacher’s help takes place in the classroom.
-This will provide maximum support for your students and help propel them forward, and prevent arguments for why homework should be banned.
+This will provide maximum support for your students, help propel them forward, and prevent arguments for why homework should be banned.